pixelthing/craigmorey-2021/posts/2020-01-ipad-webdev19-vscode-hosted.md

 layout: layouts/post.njk
 ---

-> Be sure to check out the 2020 version of front-end web dev on iPad.
+<aside>Be sure to check out the 2020 version of front-end web dev on iPad. </aside>

-> This is part of a review of the front-end webdev scene on iPad in 2019, detailing different methods to code in iPadOS.
-For the full list and more, click here
+<aside> This is part of a review of the front-end webdev scene on iPad in 2019, detailing different methods to code in iPadOS.
+For the full list and more, click here </aside>

 ### Update 2020–04–17
 Checkout [serveediter.app](https://servediter.app), a neat native app that wraps up everything mentioned below along with a super cheap VPS subscription.
 It’s early days but it’s much more stable than the experience I had and it looks promising.